Executive Team and Senior Management

 Gemma now works for Cambridge Programme for Sustainability Leadership.
 Previously, she led projects for Global Footprint Network out of the Geneva office and supported the organization’s Research and Standards Department by contributing to research on the Ecological Footprint methodology, projects and applications.
 Gemma completed her Ph.D. in the Department of Mechanical Engineering at the University of Bath, UK.
 She completed her Masters of Aerospace Engineering in 2006 from the same institution.
 Her research areas include ecological and carbon footprints, assessing the determinants behind the footprint and studying the differences between high-income and low income countries.

+David is a Senior Data Analyst at Airbnb and former Research Analyst at Global Footprint Network.
 Prior to Global Footprint Network, David worked as a software consultant, managing custom development and integration for a multi-asset accounting platform.
 He holds a Bachelors of Science in Earth Systems from Stanford University.

 - Krina Huang, Research